CodeMonkeysCorp/SmartPresence/README.md

-# N2-Flutter
+# smartpresence

-N2 Desenvolvimento de Dispositivos Móveis
+A new Flutter project.